zimmski/tavor/README.md

 ### <a name="extend-fuzzing-strategies"></a>Fuzzing strategies [![GoDoc](https://godoc.org/github.com/zimmski/tavor?status.png)](https://godoc.org/github.com/zimmski/tavor/fuzz/strategy)

-The fuzzing strategy code and all officially implemented fuzzing strategies can be found in the [github.com/zimmski/tavor/fuzz/strategy](/fuzz/strategy) package and its sub-packages.
+The fuzzing strategy code and all officially implemented fuzzing strategies can be found in the [github.com/zimmski/tavor/fuzz/strategy package](/fuzz/strategy) and its sub-packages.

 Each fuzzing strategy instance has to be associated on construction with exactly one token.
 This allows an instance to hold a dedicated state of the given token graph, which makes optimizations for multiple fuzzing operations possible.

-A fuzzing strategy has to implement the `Strategy` interface which is exported by the [github.com/zimmski/tavor/fuzz/strategy](/fuzz/strategy) package.
+A fuzzing strategy has to implement the `Strategy` interface which is exported by the [github.com/zimmski/tavor/fuzz/strategy package](/fuzz/strategy).
 The interface defines the `Fuzz` method which starts the first iteration of the fuzzing strategy in a new goroutine and returns a channel which controls the fuzzing process.
 If an error is encountered during the initialization, the error return argument is not nil.
 On success a value is returned by the channel which marks the completion of the iteration.
 A value has to be put back in, to initiate the calculation of the next fuzzing iteration.
 This passing of values is needed to avoid data races within the token graph.
 The channel must be closed when there are no more iterations or the strategy caller wants to end the fuzzing process.
 Note that this can also occur right after receiving the channel.
 Hence when there are no iterations at all.
 Since the `Fuzz` method is running in its own goroutine, it can be implemented statefully without using savepoints.

-The `Register` function of the [github.com/zimmski/tavor/fuzz/strategy](/fuzz/strategy) package allows to register strategies based on an identifier which can be then used within the framework.
-The function `New` of the [github.com/zimmski/tavor/fuzz/strategy](/fuzz/strategy) package allows to generate a new instance of the registered strategy given the identifier.
+The `Register` function of the [github.com/zimmski/tavor/fuzz/strategy package](/fuzz/strategy) allows to register strategies based on an identifier which can be then used within the framework.
+The function `New` of the [github.com/zimmski/tavor/fuzz/strategy package](/fuzz/strategy) allows to generate a new instance of the registered strategy given the identifier.
 For example, this is needed for the Tavor binary, which can execute a specific strategy defined by a CLI argument.

 **Examples**

 The following fuzzing strategy searches the token graph for constant integer tokens which have a value within 1 and 10 and increments their content by replacing the original value.
 This strategy falls therefore in the category of mutation-based fuzzing, since it does change the original data.
 It is also stateless since there is no need to keep track of current events between iterations.
 The graph is simply searched and changed once per iteration.
 An additional property is that the defined operation allows the strategy to end, which is strictly not necessary.

 > **Note:** The search of tokens could be cached, which would give the fuzzing strategy instance a kind of state.
 It would strictly speaking still not be a stateful fuzzing strategy, since there is no connection between iterations.
-That is no iteration depends on a previous iteration.
+Meaning no iteration depends on a previous iteration.
 Caching tokens would also imply that changes in the graph, which could be made outside the fuzzing go routing, must be handled or a contract has to be made between the caller and callee of the fuzzing strategy.

 ```go
 import (